msgpack-rpc/msgpack-rpc/spec.md

 ### method

-The string, which represents the method name.
+A string, which represents the method name.

 ### params

-The array of the function arguments.
-The elements of this array is arbitrary object.
+An array of the function arguments.
+The elements of this array are arbitrary objects.

 # The Order of the Response

-The server implementations don't need to send the reply, in the order of the received requests.
+The server implementations don't need to send the reply in the order of the received requests.
 If they receive the multiple messages, they can reply in random order.

 This is required for the pipelining.
 At the server side, some functions are fast, and some are not.
-If the server must reply with in order, the slow functions delay the other replies even if it's execution is already completed.
+If the server must reply in order, the slow functions delay the other replies even if it's execution is already completed.

 ![feature-pipeline.png](feature-pipeline.png)

 # Client Implementation Details

-There're some client features which client library should implement.
+There are some client features which client libraries should implement.

 ## Step 1: Synchronous Call